w3c/wot-architecture/proposals/security_and_privacy.md

 and does not specify how credentials are provisioned to devices.
-The WoT Architecture document does use a strict separation of private security data from public data and metadata, and recommends the use of an isolated private security data subsystem.
+The WoT Architecture document does use a strict separation of private security data from public data and metadata, and recommends the use of an isolated private security data subsystem, such as TPM (Trusted Platform Module).

 The WoT Runtime and WoT Scripting API are defined in such a way that they do not have direct access to private credentials.